 The top-level structure of the QPSK receiver model is shown in the following figure.
 The HDLRx subsystem has been optimized for HDL code generation.

 The input data is captured using two USRP® devices.
 Specifically, one USRP® device runs the sdruqpsktx model and acts as a transmitter, while the other device is the receiver running the companion model sdruqpskrx.
 The captured data represents the baseband received signal with a sampling rate of 200 KHz.
 The data is sample-based and has a length of 200001, which corresponds to a period of 1 s.

 The following diagram shows the detailed structure of the HDLRx subsystem.

 The subsystems within are further described in the following sections.

 1. Automatic Gain Control (AGC) - Adjusts the received signal amplitude to a desired level

-2. Raised Cosine Receive Filter - Uses a rolloff factor of 0.5, and downsamples the input signal by two
+2. Root Raised Cosine Receive Filter - Uses a rolloff factor of 0.5, and downsamples the input signal by two

 3. Coarse Frequency Compensation - Estimates an approximate frequency offset of the received signal and corrects it

 4. Fine Frequency Compensation - Compensates for the residual frequency offset and the phase offset